Traffic Control

 • Minimize truck traffic through worker foot paths.

-• Site speed limit should be 5 mph max.
+• Set a site speed limit of 5 mph maximum.

-• Decide on site access for weather events - include forklift use on wet or icy ground conditions.
+• Decide on site access for weather events and include rules for forklift use on wet or icy ground conditions.

-• Determine the rules for forklift use, what areas, flagmen, what storage access.
+• Determine the rules for forklift use: permitted areas, flaggers, and storage access.

-Most of site traffic management is logical as long as you mentally walk through the site construction plan.
-Start off site and work towards your storage areas and most difficult improvement access stations.
-Managing this issue in advance of the job start is essential.
-Supporting your traffic czar, critical.
+Most site traffic management is logical if you mentally walk through the construction plan.
+Start off-site and work toward storage areas and the most difficult access points.

 Need insurance for You, Your Family or Your Business?